Swakopmund FC

 Swakopmund FC is a Namibian football club based in Swakopmund which currently plays in the First Division, the second-tier competition in the country.
 The team plays its home matches at the SFC-Stadion.

 History

-The club was founded in 1929 by German colonists and is still owned and supported by Germans and German clubs.
-In the past Schalke, Hertha Berlin, and VfL Wolfsburg have provided financial support.
+The club was founded in 1929 by German colonists and is still owned and supported by German individuals and German clubs.
+In the past Schalke, Hertha BSC, and VfL Wolfsburg have provided financial support to the SFC.

-The senior team earned promotion to the First Division for the first time for the 2009/10 season.
+The senior team earned promotion to the First Division for the first time during the 2009/10 season.
 In October 2018 SFC again earned promotion to the First Division.
 In May 2021 Namibian international and Blackburn Rovers player Ryan Nyambe held a two-day training camp at the club.